July 01, 2020

-The triage line will apply the COVID-19 criteria and then direct the patient to a mobile testing site.
-When results are available, Mayo Clinic medical staff will post the results to the patient's portal, call the patient if the results are positive and call the patient if the patient doesn't use the portal.
+The triage line applies the COVID-19 criteria and then directs the patient to a mobile testing site.
+When results are available, Mayo Clinic medical staff posts the results to the patient's portal, calls the patient if the results are positive and calls the patient if the patient doesn't use the portal.

-Will Mayo Clinic Laboratories' COVID-19 test be available for distribution to primary care offices not affiliated with Mayo Clinic for patient testing?
+Is Mayo Clinic Laboratories' COVID-19 test available for distribution to primary care offices not affiliated with Mayo Clinic for patient testing?

-Due to capacity limitations, Mayo Clinic Laboratories is coordinating closely with state and federal officials to offer testing in the areas with the greatest need.
+Due to capacity limitations, Mayo Clinic Laboratories coordinates closely with state and federal officials to offer testing in the areas with the greatest need.
 Mayo Clinic Laboratories will communicate proactively as more testing capacity becomes available.

 Can providers not affiliated with Mayo Clinic purchase COVID-19 testing and treatment-related supplies from Mayo Clinic?

 Mayo Clinic does not have the capacity to provide supplies to providers not affiliated with Mayo Clinic.

 Does Mayo Clinic Laboratories offer any blood testing to evaluate COVID-19 immunity?

 Mayo Clinic Laboratories offers the COR2G test, which can be used to detect IgG antibodies against SARS-CoV-2, the virus that causes COVID-19.
 Mayo Clinic Laboratories advises that COR2G testing should only be performed on individuals at least 10 days after initial symptom onset or at least 10 days after initial known exposure.
 For most patients, IgG antibodies to SARS-CoV-2 develop approximately eight to 11 days post-symptom onset (seroconversion).
 The presence of IgG antibodies indicates that the patient has been infected with the coronavirus.